Last updated: February 16, 2021

-At this phase of reopening, advanced timed tickets are required.
+Advance timed tickets are required.
 Reserve your ticket today!

 To ensure a safe environment for our guests and our staff, we are taking the following steps:

-- Requiring staff and visitors to wear a mask or face covering in the building.
+- Requiring staff and visitors to wear a mask or face-covering in the building.
 If visitors do not have a mask, we have a limited supply to provide.

 - Creating a contactless entry process through advanced online ticket reservations and installation of plexiglass at the information desk.